gerusadevops/hono-uploader/readme.md

-# Hono Upload
+# Hono Uploader

-Hono Upload is a powerful and flexible file upload library for Node.js and Bun, designed to handle various file types and storage options, including local disk storage and Amazon S3.
+Hono Uploader is a powerful and flexible file upload library for Node.js and Bun, designed to handle various file types and storage options, including local disk storage and Amazon S3.
 It provides a simple API for uploading files, validating file types, and managing file storage.

 ## Motivation

-The motivation behind Hono Upload is to provide a robust and easy-to-use solution for file uploads in Bun and Node.js applications using Hono.
-Whether you need to store files locally or in the cloud, Hono Upload offers a consistent and reliable interface for handling file uploads.
+The motivation behind Hono Uploader is to provide a robust and easy-to-use solution for file uploads in Bun and Node.js applications using Hono.
+Whether you need to store files locally or in the cloud, Hono Uploader offers a consistent and reliable interface for handling file uploads.

 ## Features